joonasrooben/shopee_PP/index.md

 TF-IDF is a purely <b>statistical</b> approach.
 TF-IDF evaluates how relevant a word is to a document in a collection of documents.
 This is done by multiplying two metrics: how many times a word appears in a document (TF), and the inverse document frequency of the word across a set of documents (IDF).
 So no model trained in this case.
 For TF-IDF, at testing phase, we contruct a (HUGE) sparse TF-IDF matrix (so of dimensions ~ 60 000 x 30 000 #we're_gonna_need_more_ram) where each line is a document / description and each column is a term (feature).
 We then apply a dimensionality reduction algorithm to reduce the number of features from 30 000 to a more managable number.
 We now have our embeddings (each row of the matrix is an embedding).

+Doc2vec is another neural approach to embeddings.
+It is based off and (very) similar to the famous Word2Vec model.
+To give a brief overview, Word2vec models train a simple neural net with one hidden layer to predict the next word in a sequence.
+Word2Vec is <b>NOT</b> contextual: there is only one unique embedding for each word in the vocabulary, full stop, unlike BERT where a word embedding depends on the other words around it.
+Doc2Vec is basically the same as Word2Vec with the only difference being a paragraph matrix added to the input.
+In practice we train a Doc2vec model on our training data.

 Here is a summary of the mean F1 scores (on training data) for each textual model using optimal threshold: